ROAD FROM SANTIAGO TO FINISTERRE AND MUXIA

 The ancients performed three rites of purification, death and resurrection:

-- Purification of the body: It is done on the Langosteira beach, two kilometers before entering the town.
-The pilgrim thus dusted off his entire route and cleanly began his countdown to reach that end of the road so hard and at the same time important for all pilgrims.
+- Purification of the body: It is done on Praia da Langosteira, two kilometers before entering the town.
+Thus, the pilgrim dusted off his entire route and cleanly began his countdown to reach that end of the road that is so hard and at the same time important for all pilgrims.

 Finisterre is closely related to the pre-Christian stories that tell us about the existence of pagan cults and their subsequent Christianization.

-It is related to the Jacobean route and the arrival of the remains of the Santiago Apostle in Galicia.
-The Jacobean tradition of the Galician finisterre is based on two of the most popular devotions in Galicia; the Santo Cristo, which is found in the Church of Santa María de Areas, of medieval origin whose main door is in the Romanesque style and the exterior of the temple is dominated by the Gothic sailor, in Finisterre, of which the lawyer Molina (S. XVI) says that the most pilgrims who come to the Apostle come to him.
+It is related to the Jacobean route and with the arrival of the remains of the Apostle Santiago in Galicia.
+The Jacobean tradition of the Galician finisterre is based on two of the most popular devotions in Galicia; the Holy Christ, which is located in the Church of Santa María de Areas, of medieval origin whose main portal is Romanesque in style and the exterior of the temple is dominated by marine Gothic, in Finisterre, of which the lawyer Molina (XNUMXth century) says that the most pilgrims who come to the Apostle come to it.